 For example, it may be “more rational” to cheat in a card game to maximize gain, but the emotion of guilt prevents most of us from doing so.
-As Frank argues, the guilt that stops us from cheating actually creates a sense of commitment that makes us more trustworthy to others, which ultimately leads to benefits greater than those gained by cheating.
+As Frank argues, the guilt that stops us from cheating actually creates a sense of commitment that makes us more trustworthy to others.
+This trust can ultimately lead to benefits greater than those gained by cheating.

-In short, emotional reactions should not always be avoided.
+In short, we shouldn’t always avoid emotional reactions.
 Rather, people should be encouraged to manage their emotions and channel them in productive ways.

 How Emotions Can Hinder Thinking

-Despite the power of emotions, feelings can be a flawed guide when it comes to interpreting the world around us, making judgments, and sorting out truth from falsehood.
+Despite the power of emotions, they can be a flawed guide when it comes to interpreting our environment, making judgments, and sorting out truth from falsehood.

 Part of the reason is that our emotional system evolved to prepare us for things like running away from saber-tooth tigers.
 Thankfully, today, most of us no longer have to worry about fleeing wild animals.

-But our bodies are still biologically primed for certain fight-or-flight emotional responses.
+For evolutionary purposes, however, our bodies still engage in certain fight-or-flight emotional responses.
 People experience these reactions even when they aren’t necessarily helpful — in the office, for example, or talking politics with friends and family.

 Clickbait works because it plays on our emotions.
-Our attention is naturally drawn to content that exercises our feelings rather than our rational faculties.
+Our attention naturally goes to content that exercises our feelings rather than our rational faculties.

 Children are particularly liable to engage in emotional reasoning.
 This is a normal part of their development.
 Toddlers, as we all know, throw frequent tantrums, often about insignificant things, like where everyone is sitting at the dinner table.

 But even as adults, emotions get in the way of clear thinking.
-Like everyone, I’m tempted to click on superficial headlines like “You won’t believe why police arrested this 102-year-old woman.”
+Like everyone, I experience the urge to click on superficial headlines like “You won’t believe why police arrested this 102-year-old woman.”